dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 ### icrc7_get_collection_approvals

 Returns all collection-level approvals that exist for the specified `owner`.
 The result is paginated, the mechanics of pagination is the same as for `icrc7_tokens` using `prev` and `take` to control pagination.
+The `prev` parameter is an `ApprovalInfo` with the meaning that `ApprovalInfo`s following the provided one are returned, based on a sorting order over `ApprovalInfo`s implemented by the ledger.

 The response is a vector of `ApprovalInfo` records.